 On October 26, 2022, the Financial Crimes Enforcement Network (“FinCEN”) renewed and expanded geographic targeting orders (“GTOs”) for certain “all-cash” purchases of residential real estate (“October 2022 GTOs”).1 The October 2022 GTOs remain in effect until April 24, 2023, but are likely to be renewed based on FinCEN’s prior practices.

 Since 2016, FinCEN has issued a series of increasingly expansive GTOs that require US title insurance companies to identify the natural persons behind legal entities (US and non-US) used in certain “all-cash” purchases of residential real estate.
 (Please see our earlier Legal Updates for background on the real estate GTOs.2)

-The April 2022 GTOs further expand the scope of the earlier GTOs in two important ways; they subject additional US jurisdictions to the identification and reporting requirements for all-cash transactions of a certain dollar value.
+The October 2022 GTOs further expand the scope of the earlier GTOs by adding the counties that encompass the Texas cities of Houston and Laredo to the identification and reporting requirements for all-cash transactions of a certain dollar value.
 The requirements become effective in the new areas on November 25, 2022.

-9 For more information, please refer to our previous Legal Update: New Real Estate Reporting Requirements Under Consideration by FinCEN, (Dec.
+3 For more information, please refer to our previous Legal Update New Real Estate Reporting Requirements Under Consideration by FinCEN (Dec.
 8, 2021): https://www.mayerbrown.com/en/perspectives-events/publications/2021/12/new-real-estate-reporting-requirements-under-consideration-by-fincen.